teaching-on-testbeds/hello-linux/index-fabric.md

 ```
-cd /users/ffund00/new
+cd /home/ubuntu/new
 ```

 The concepts and commands in this section will be essential for future lab assignments.
-They will be especially important when you use `scp` to retrieve data from your experiments (which you'll learn more about shortly) - you will need to be able to find out the absolute path of the file you want to retrieve, so that you can use it in your `scp` command.
+They will be especially important when you need to retrieve data from your experiments (which you'll learn more about shortly) - you will need to be able to find out the absolute path of the file you want to retrieve.

 Some useful shortcuts for navigating the filesystem: